ICO - FS50897723

 The Commissioner had to determine whether the Insolvency Service dealt appropriately with the request to the extent that it covered information not already in the public domain.

-But first, the Commissioner considers whether the Insolvency Service should have confirmed or denied holding further information within the scope of the request as providing the confirmation or denial, involves the disclosure of personal data itself.
+But first, the Commissioner considered whether the Insolvency Service should have confirmed or denied holding further information within the scope of the request as providing the confirmation or denial involves the disclosure of personal data itself.

 Holding[edit | edit source]

-After a deep review of the case, the Commissioner stated that the information, specifically the confirmation or denial about having more information, in the scope of the request,would fall within the definition of ‘personal data’ defined in the section 3(2) of the DPA.
-“Any information relating to an identified or identifiable living individual”.
+The Commissioner stated that the information, specifically the confirmation or denial about having more information, in the scope of the request, would fall within the definition of ‘personal data’ defined in section 3(2) DPA: “Any information relating to an identified or identifiable living individual”.
 The Commissioner explains that an identifiable living individual is one who can be identified, directly or indirectly, by reference to an identifier such as a name, location data, etc. The confirmation or denial that information was held by the Insolvency Service, not arleady in the public, either way, would involve the disclosure of something about the Director – who is indirectly identifiable from the request.

 Providing a confirmation or a denial whether it holds information falling within the scope of the request, the Insolvency Service disclosed the personal data, and therefore, by doing so, it breached data protection principles.
-Here, commissioner referred to the Article 5(1)(a) GDPR.
+Here, the Commissioner referred to Article 5(1)(a) GDPR.

 Moreover, the Commissioner also stated that confirmation or denial, would involve the processing of the criminal offence data in the scope of the request.
-Referring to the article 10 of GDPR, as well as domestic legislation, the Commissioner underlines that by indirectly confirming or denying the information, it confirmed that it had taken steps to establish whether a breach of Section 216 had occurred, by doing so, the Insolvency Service processed and disclosed criminal offeces data.
+Referring to Article 10 GDPR, as well as domestic legislation, the Commissioner underlined that by indirectly confirming or denying the information, it confirmed that it had taken steps to establish whether a breach of Section 216 had occurred, by doing so, the Insolvency Service processed and disclosed criminal offence data.